bio-tools/biotoolsDocs/IFB_tools.rst

 All downloadable software should be licensed.
 If you can't find your license in the list:

 * use *Proprietary* in cases where the software is under some license whereby it can be obtained from the provider (e.g. for money), and then owned, i.e. definitely not an open-source or free software license!
+- use *Freeware* for software that is available for use at no monetary cost.
+In other words, freeware may be used without payment but may usually not be modified, re-distributed or reverse-engineered without the author's permission.
 * use *Other* if the software is available under a license not listed by biotoolsSchema and which is not *Proprietary* - please `request <https://github.com/bio-tools/biotoolsschema/issues>`_ the license is added.
 * use *Not licensed* for software which is not licensed and is not *Proprietary* (this is bad - license your software!)